 Then we want to read out that image.
 The way we do it is by actually clocking those vertical clocks.

-So now if we move the potential of the clocks down one, so the positive potential has moved down one clock, what it tends to do then is to move, or to ask, the electron to migrate one stage at a time, and again, we do it again by moving the positive phase down one and the electrons slowly migrate down the CCD itself.
+If we move the potential of the clocks down one, so the positive potential has moved down one clock, what it tends to do then is to move, or to ask, the electron to migrate one stage at a time.
+And again, we do it by moving the positive phase down one and the electrons slowly migrate down the CCD itself.

 We carry on doing this until the electrons, or the pixel, will transfer into the bottom stage which is this horizontal readout register.
-Exactly the same kind of thing, but this time the clocks themselves are running vertically and so they allow to move the electrons left to right.
+This is exactly the same kind of thing, but this time the clocks themselves are running vertically and so they allow to move the electrons left to right.
 So in this case we’re moving them over towards the left and into the final stage.
-And once they’re in that stage, we’re using an amplifier and the amplifier basically measures the number of photons that were loose in the pixel and converts it into a voltage, and that voltage then appears on one of the pins on this chip itself, and on this one I think it’s one from the end – one side’s vertical and one side’s horizontal clocks.
+And once they’re in that stage, we’re using an amplifier and the amplifier basically measures the number of photons that were loose in the pixel and converts it into a voltage, and that voltage then appears on one of the pins on this chip itself.
+On this one I think it’s one from the end – so one side’s vertical clocks and one side’s horizontal clocks.